Console-try/demo-repo/README.md

 ## git diff
     It will show files difference or changes in file in between modified and staged files. git diff --staged --> It will compare staged files with last commited files
+## git rm <fileName>
+    It will remove file and automatically staged it.
+## git mv <currentFileName> <newFileName>
+    It will rename the file and automatically staged it.

+## git rm --cached <fileName>
+    It will remove file from tracking any more.